Sunken eyes are usually just a result of aging, dehydration, or insufficient sleep. But they could also be caused by a medical condition.

 Read on to learn about the causes of sunken eyes, the treatment options, and how you may be able to ease sunken eyes with simple home remedies.

 You’ll probably first notice sunken eyes when you look in a mirror.
 While the exact appearance may differ from person to person, sunken eyes are often described in the following ways:

-- a dark shadow over the lower eyelid
+- a dark shadow over your lower eyelid

-- an overall tired or fatigued look in the face
+- an overall tired or fatigued look on your face

 Sunken eyes also go by other names, including “tear trough hollows” or “under-eye hollows.”
 Since dark circles are commonly a result of aging, most people will begin to notice sunken and dark eyes by their late 30s and early 40s.